zack-test-org/git-xargs/slack-inviter/README.md

-# Slack Exporter
+# Slack Inviter

 ## Motivation

-We have a [free Slack workspace for the Gruntwork community](https://gruntwork-community.slack.com) that can only be access by invitation.
+We have a [free Slack workspace for the Gruntwork community](https://gruntwork-community.slack.com) that can only be accessed by invitation.
 Customers are automatically invited when we run the [Add New User Zapier Zap]( https://zapier.com/app/editor/47068670/overview), however there may be many existing customers who are already registered with Gruntwork and _only_ need to be added to Slack.
 In such a case, this script offers a way to do that via the CLI.